 But there are also a few roadblocks that can prevent organizations from taking full advantage of open source’s many benefits.
 Two of the biggest are license compliance issues and security vulnerabilities.
 Unless properly managed, compliance and security challenges can slow the software development lifecycle (SDLC) and prove quite costly.
 Let’s face it: No CEO wants a data breach on their watch, let alone a GDPR fine or reputational damage to their firm.

 Here’s the good news, though.
 Companies can reap the benefits of open source while staying both compliant and secure.
 In this blog, we’ll explore five key strategies to tackle these common open source challenges and help your business get real value from open source software.
-You can also register for our January 21 webinar on this subject by clicking the link below.
+You can also watch our on-demand webinar on this subject by clicking the link below.

 1. Check for Compliance and Security Threats Everywhere in the Software Development Lifecycle (SDLC)

 Many businesses used to wait until the end of a release run before conducting a thorough audit of their open source components, sometimes up to three or six months.
 That’s generally no longer the case today.
 But if you’re still waiting for the end of a sprint or, even worse, the end of more than one sprint before doing license compliance checks, you may be forced to redo some or all of that work.